Lessons Learned

 2) How do discussions take place about the big picture and developing ownership of the curriculum?

-6) How would you ensure follow through on action items (to do’s) as you create your curriculum development system?
+6) How would you ensure follow-through on action items (to-do’s) as you create your curriculum development system?

-8) What are your priorities in either refining your current curriculum review system (or in starting one from scratch)?
+8) What are your priorities in refining your current curriculum review system (or starting one from scratch)?
 In other words, how much can you take on and still be effective in this process?

 9) What ultimately do you want your curriculum to do?

-10) How will you provide your participants the time and coaching to learn the skills needed to develop curriculum?
+10) How will you provide your participants the time and coaching to learn the skills needed to develop the curriculum?

 11) How will you get “buy in” from your participants to be curriculum designers?

-12) How will you get buy in from all of your educators to actively use the curriculum?
+12) How will you get buy-in from all of your educators to actively use the curriculum?

 13) How do you share the curriculum?
 To whom?